 My total banking-related fees (including Paypal charges) for the year were $738.

 This isn’t cheap, but it’s the cost of doing business, and given that my location independent business doesn’t cost a huge amount to run, I take this (tax write-off) in stride.
-(See Also: Overhead Costs for Location Independent Businesses).
+(See also: Filing Taxes for Digital Nomads)

 WTF, Nora?
 What’s financially sustainable about $44,000 in expenses?!